N3b3x/hf-pcal95555-driver/docs/platform_integration.md

 `PACL95555` abstracts the I²C operations behind the `i2cBus` interface.
 To use the library on a new platform you must implement this interface.

+Each platform shown below demonstrates the minimum required methods.
+You can adapt the approach to any framework as long as your implementation performs the read and write transactions expected by the driver.

 ## ESP32 (ESP-IDF)

 ```cpp